CamdenBopp/CamdenBopp/README.md

 I am an amateur (ham) radio operator.
 My callsign is KE8HVH.
 I dabble (but would not consider myself proficient in) python.

-I am trying my hand at some HTML over at [this link](https://qsl.net/ke8hvh/).
-I eventually plan to migrate my website to [Hugo](https://gohugo.io) at some point in the future.
-You can follow me on [Twitter](https://twitter.com/CamdenBopp).
+My personal website has gone through several iterations.
+First, I was using [Hugo](https://gohugo.io) [PaperModX](https://github.com/reorx/hugo-PaperModX).
+Then I transitioned to [HTML5up-massively](https://html5up.net/uploads/demos/massively/) (download link availible [here.](https://html5up.net/massively/download) Finally, these days I'm using WordPress with the Pages theme.

+My website has also moved from qsl.net/ke8hvh to ke8hvh.net.

+If you would like to follow me on social media, [you can do so at the following link](https://ke8hvh.net/about-bio)